ceph/ceph/doc/radosgw/notifications.rst

 - AMQP0.9.1 endpoint

  - URI: ``amqp://[<user>:<password>@]<fqdn>[:<port>][/<vhost>]``
- - user/password defaults to : guest/guest
+ - user/password defaults to: guest/guest
+ - user/password may only be provided over HTTPS.
+Topic creation request will be rejected if not
  - port defaults to: 5672
  - vhost defaults to: "/"
  - amqp-exchange: the exchanges must exist and be able to route messages based on topics (mandatory parameter for AMQP0.9.1)